bitsgalore/bitsgalore.github.io/_posts/2022-03-30-generating-lossy-access-jp2s-from-lossless-preservation-masters.md

 ## Acknowledgements

 Thanks are due to Grok developer Aaron Boxer for fixing two small issues I ran into while running my Grok tests, and Sam Alloing for suggesting to look into Grok.

+## Revision history

+- 5 July 2022 -  re-ran performance test with added `-threads` option for OpenJPEG, as suggested by Aaron Boxer in the comments

 ## Further resources